SRIHARIKUMAR007/Mock-Stock-Data-With-Sentiment-Analysis/README.md

 # Mock-Stock-Data-With-Sentiment-Analysis

-This project aims on giving a prediction of stocks with a mock generated data with various libraries and frameworks for data visualization
+This project aims on giving a prediction of stocks with a mock generated data with various libraries and frameworks for data visualization along various tools